twoyi/twoyi/README.md

 1. The twoyi app, which is actually a UI rendering engine.
 2. The internal ROM of twoyi.

 This repository contains the twoyi app, and the twoyi ROM is being turned into open-source.
-Therefore, at this time, the rootfs of the ROM cannot be compiled from the source code yet.
+Therefore, at this time, the ROM cannot be compiled from the source code yet.

 ## Build Twoyi ROM